OpenNebula/docs/source/deployment/sunstone_setup/suns_views.rst

 Admin View Customization
 --------------------------------------------------------------------------------

-The content of a view file specifies the tabs available in the view (note: tab is on of the main sections of the UI, those in the left-side menu).
+The content of a view file specifies the tabs available in the view (note: tab is one of the main sections of the UI, those in the left-side menu).
 Each tab can be enabled or disabled by updating the ``enabled_tabs:`` attribute.
 For example to disable the Clusters tab, comment the ``clusters-tab`` entry:

 .. code-block:: yaml